Podmev/PortugueseGrammar/README.md

  - Verbs are the same tense or no
  - Verbs are the same person/number
  - Defective verb, show which forms don't exist
- - Similar verbs have thу same conjugation or no, after answer can show difference
+ - Similar verbs have the same conjugation or no, after answer can show difference
+ - Tests for multiple correct forms
+ - Test for brazilian/portuguese version
+   - by form need to understand, which language form is from
+   - write forms for brazil/portugal
  - Compare forms of 2 verbs
  - Tests for forms with diacritics
  - Report form for wrong test or information